jjduhamel/koa2-react-boilerplate/README.md

-# Koa 2 Boilerplate
+# React Boilerplate

-Boilerplate code for KoaJS v2 projects.
+Isomorphic boilderplate using React and KoaJS v2.

 ## Quickstart